BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 _If you are curious about all the settings that you can manually configure, you can refer to each comments in the `Settings.ini` file for deeper documentation on each setting._

-### Resolving countrys, citys and asn fields.
+### Resolving Country, City and ASN fields.

-The script relies on MaxMind's GeoLite2 databases to resolve player information.<br />
+The script relies on [MaxMind’s GeoIP2 databases](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) to resolve player information.<br />
 Upon startup, it automatically attempts to check for updates and downloads the latest version from the [PrxyHunter/GeoLite2](https://github.com/PrxyHunter/GeoLite2) repository.

 In the event that this repository is deleted, you will need to manually download the following MaxMind GeoLite2 databases: `GeoLite2-ASN.mmdb`, `GeoLite2-City.mmdb` and `GeoLite2-Country.mmdb`.<br />